spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

 - **Site Installation Step** - In the site installation step, you use supplementary user data to apply site-specific configurations to the edge devices.
 In this step, you create another USB flash drive using an ISO that contains your additional user data.
 You use the USB flash drive to install the site-specific configurations.
 The entire USB flash drive data is copied to the edge host during the installation unless you follow the specific naming convention for your user data stages as described below.

  The [Perform Site Install](/clusters/edge/site-deployment/site-installation) guide describes the site installation process in detail.
-The site installation step is optional.
-You can refer to the [Multiple User Data Use Case](/clusters/edge/edgeforge-workflow/prepare-user-data#multipleuserdatausecase) guide to learn about the use cases for the site installation step.
+If you need to apply a supplementary user-data configuration file,  refer to the [Multiple User Data Use Case](/clusters/edge/edgeforge-workflow/prepare-user-data#multipleuserdatausecase) guide to learn more.

 In both steps mentioned above,  the Edge Installer copies the user data from the USB flash drive to the **/run/stylus/userdata** file or the **/oem/userdata** file on the edge hosts.
 Suppose you want to keep some user data stages off the edge hosts.
 In such scenarios, we recommend applying the user data during the site installation step and using the specific naming convention for your user data stages, as described in the [Sensitive Information During the Site Installation](#sensitiveinformationduringthesiteinstallation) section below.